-If you haven’t heard the term “minimums” yet in your wedding planning, we’re here to help you get ahead of the game!
-If you have, we hope to help you make sense of what you’ve been seeing as you venue shop.
-Here we’ll explain what a minimum is, why wedding venues have them and how ours may be different from many others you encounter in your search.
+If you haven’t heard the term “minimum” yet in your wedding planning, we’re here to help you get ahead of the game!
+If you have, we hope to help you make sense of what you’ve been seeing as you shop for the perfect venue.
+Here we’ll explain what a minimum is, why they exist and how ours may be different from many others you encounter in your search.

 A minimum is a requirement that must be met for an event to take place on a certain date at a specific time.
 Minimums are commonly based on either a required minimum guest count or a minimum dollar amount that must be spent on food and beverage services.
-These minimum requirements are higher on high demand dates (Hello summer Saturdays!), while lower demand dates hold lower required minimums (Hmm… that Monday through Thursday could be a good idea after all!).
+These minimum requirements are higher on high demand dates (like Saturdays), while lower demand dates hold lower required minimums (Hmm… that Monday through Thursday could be a good idea after all!).

-You might be wondering why wedding venues do this… Well, we promise it’s not to 'nickel and dime' you.
-The simple reason is that, hey, we have a business to run!
-We need to pay our staff and vendors for the time, products and services they offer.
+You might be wondering why wedding venues do this . . .
+We promise it’s not to "nickel and dime" you.
+The simple reason is: in order to continue to host beautiful weddings and events, we have to keep the lights on!
+We need to pay our team and vendors for the time, products, and services they offer.
 We have to be sure we’re booking enough revenue to keep ourselves in business.
-However, since Wedgewood Weddings is all-inclusive, our minimums work a little differently.
-You actually have more flexibility with your guest count and you get more out of what you’re spending your money on.

 What is Wedgewood Weddings' Approach to Minimums?

-Having a revenue based minimum also allows you to have any number of guests—as long as they all safely fit in our reception space!
-We typically do weddings with 30+ guests, but we’re happy to chat and create a plan if would like to celebrate with less attendees!
+Having a revenue-based minimum also allows you to have any number of guests—as long as they all safely fit in our reception space!
+We typically do weddings with 30+ guests, but we’re happy to chat and create a plan if would like to celebrate with fewer attendees.
 Along with that, we take your last payment 10 days before your wedding based on your final guest count.
 So, even if only half of your original guest list agrees to come to your wedding, you only pay for that number of people.
-Yay!

 Options like upgraded appetizers, an open bar, floral centerpieces, specialty lighting, or a donut wall can all help you meet the minimum if you need it.
-But keep in mind, most of our couples meet the minimum with no sweat!
+Most of our couples meet the minimum with no sweat!

 Why Is a 'Revenue Minimum' Good?